gdm85/distrilock/README.md

 ## FAQ

+### Is the client concurrency-safe?

+No. One client corresponds to one session which corresponds to one (TCP|Websocket) connection, which is not safe to use across goroutines.

 ### How can I implement something like leases or expiration context?

 Don't.
 If connection with the daemon is interrupted, you also have to stop assuming that the lock that was being used is still granted to your client.